Metre-Ray/summary-agent/README.md

 ## How to run

+- download the repository
 - run `npm i`
 - run `npm run build`
-- unpack extension in Google Chrome browser
+- unpack extension in Google Chrome browser: got to chrome://extensions/, select "Load unpacked" and select folder with the extension

 ## Additional info